yarox/ebots/README.md

   + MORSE 0.5.2

 # How to Run
-Open two separate terminal sessions.
-In one execute:
+Open two separate terminal sessions and go to the `ebots/` directory.
+In one terminal execute `morse run stages/stage_name.py`, and in the other `python experiment-X.py`.
+A Blender window containing the simulation should appear.

-    morse run stages/stage_name.py

-In the other:

-    python experiment-X.py

 # Experiments
 ## Experiment 1: Wall Follower